Accessibility statement

 She has built on this work with Emily Grabham at Kent Law School, through the Regulating Time network (funded by the AHRC) which brought together scholars concerned with making time central in the analysis of law and regulation.
 More recently, these ideas have been developed in conversation with colleagues involved in the A Day at a Time Project (University of Kent), which explores experiences of time during the pandemic.

 Alongside these projects, Siân has continued to pursue research concerning reproduction and healthcare, through involvement in an NIHR funded study (2017-2020) which explores decision-making during labour and birth.
-Currently, she is researching the experiences of bodies after birth.
+Currently, she is researching care for post-birth bodies.

 Publications